HomeSpan/HomeSpan/docs/UserGuide.md

 #### READY‑TO‑PAIR

 If the Status LED blinks twice every 3 seconds, the device is connected to a WiFi network but is not yet paired to Apple HomeKit.
-See [Pairing to Apple HomeKit](#pairing-to-apple-homekit) for instructions on how to pair your device to Apple HomeKit.
+See [Pairing to HomeKit](#pairing-to-homekit) for instructions on how to pair your device to Apple HomeKit.

 #### PAIRED